Global Hadamard form for the Green Function in Schwarzschild space-time: Examples of Multipolar Modes in Other Spacetimes

-We also note that the Legendre function $P_\ell\left(u\right)$ in Eq.(\ref{eq:G_l flat}) is precisely the Riemann function of the wave equation on the $2$-D conformal space, i.e. Eq.(\ref{gl-pde-coords}), for the case here.
-This is because: (1) it is a homogeneous solution of this equation, \be \left(-\partial_t^2+\partial_r^2-\frac{\ell (\ell+1)}{r^2} \right)P_\ell\left(\frac{r^2+r'^2-\Delta t^2}{2r\cdot r'}\right)=0, \ee and (2) it satisfies the boundary condition: $P_\ell\left(u\right)=1$, as can be readily checked.
-In a normal neighbourhood it can be shown that $\theta\left(\sigma_4(\gamma=\pi)\right)=1$.
-Therefore, in a normal neighbourhood, the expression for $\Gl$ in Eq.(\ref{eq:G_l flat}) is just the Hadamard form Eq.(\ref{eq:Had form 2d}) for the retarded Green function in the $2$-D conformal space.
-Finally, we note that the $\theta\left(-\sigma_4(\gamma=0)\right)=\theta(-\sigma)$ in Eq.(\ref{eq:G_l flat}) is the Heaviside distribution present in Eq.(\ref{bessel-exp-cgl}) when applied to the case here.
-The distribution $\theta\left(\sigma_4(\gamma=\pi)\right)$, on the other hand, cannot appear in an expression for $\Gl$ in a general space-time because the Hadamard tail is generally non-zero (it is certainly non-zero in Schwarzschild space-time), as opposed to the flat space-time case here.
+We also note that the Legendre function $P_\ell\left(u\right)$ in Eq.~(\ref{eq:G_l flat}) is precisely the Riemann function {$\mathcal{U}_{\ell}$} of the wave equation {Eq.~\eqref{gl-pde-coords}} on the $2$-D conformal space with $M=0$ (see also App.~\ref{sec:M=0}).
+This is because: (1) it is a homogeneous solution of this equation, \be \left(-\partial_t^2+\partial_r^2-\frac{\ell (\ell+1)}{r^2} \right)P_\ell\left(\frac{-\Delta t^2+r^2+r'^2}{2r\cdot r'}\right)=0, \ee and (2) it satisfies the boundary condition: $P_\ell\left(u=1\right)=1$, as can be readily checked.
+We note that $\theta\left(-\s(\gamma=0)\right)=\theta(-\sigma)$ and that, in normal neighbourhoods in $\Mtwo$ (as explained below Eq.~\eqref{con-sch-lel,M=0}, $\Mtwo$ is not a convex domain when $M=0$, so that, in this case, the maximal normal neighbourhood of a point is not the whole of $\Mtwo$), $\theta\left(\s(\gamma=\pi)\right)=1$.
+Therefore, in normal neighbourhoods in $\Mtwo$, the expression (\ref{eq:G_l flat}) for $\Gl$ reduces to the expression \eqref{bessel-exp-cgl} for the $\ell$-modes of the GF, as expected.
+Thus, for $M=0$, the exact \eqref{eq:G_l flat} extends globally the expression \eqref{bessel-exp-cgl} which is only valid in normal neighbourhoods in $\Mtwo$, rendering the $\ell$-modes exactly zero beyond these neighbourhoods due to the distributional factor $\theta\left(\s(\gamma=\pi)\right)$ (such a Heaviside distribution cannot appear in an expression for $\Gl$ in a general spherically-symmetric spacetime because, as opposed to the flat spacetime case here, the Hadamard tail is generally non-zero).